 The Board of Directors identifies and appoints a head of Investor Relations, assigning the office and verifying that the person indeed possesses the necessary qualifications and experience for this role.
-Maria Cristina Bifulco has been the Group Investor Relations Director since 1 October 2014 and, from 1 January 2024, is also the Chief Investor Relations, Sustainability and Communications Officer.
+Maria Cristina Bifulco has been specifically responsible for Investor Relations since 1 October 2014, having been appointed as the Chief Investor Relations, Sustainability and Communications Officer with effect from 1 January 2024.
 With regard to Investor Relations, she has the task of managing relations with institutional investors and financial analysts through a process of transparent and timely communication.